About

 • The Foundation has established a Permanent Endowment Fund to provide perpetual support for El Cerrito Library programs, equipment, and services.

-Please see How to Donate for details.
+Please see Making a donation for details.

 Foundation Board Meetings